Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 Canonical quantization of our system has been obtained by Law in Refs. \cite{Law1,Law2}, in terms of an effective Hamiltonian yielding a coupling between the field modes.
-If $L_0$ is the equilibrium position of the mobile wall under the action of the harmonic potential $V(q)$, assuming small displacements from $L_0$, the Hamiltonian can be linearized and the effective wall-field interaction can be treated as a small perturbation.
+If $L_0$ is the equilibrium position of the mobile wall under the action of the harmonic potential $V(q)$, assuming small displacements from $L_0$, the Hamiltonian can be linearized and the effective wall-field interaction treated as a small perturbation.
 The linearized Hamiltonian is \cite{Law2}

-where the first term is the kinetic energy of the mobile wall, the second its harmonic binding and the Casimir interaction with the other wall, and the third term is the field Hamiltonian in terms of annihilation and creation operators for field modes relative to the mirror's equilibrium position $q=L_0$.
+where the first term is the kinetic energy of the mobile wall, the second its harmonic binding plus the Casimir interaction with the other wall, and the third term is the field Hamiltonian in terms of annihilation and creation operators for field modes relative to the mirror's equilibrium position $q=L_0$.
 Also, $x_m=q-L_0$ is the displacement of the wall from its equilibrium position, and

-is the operator giving the radiation pressure on the wall. $k,j$ are integer numbers specifying the field modes in \eqref{eq:3} and \eqref{eq:4}, evaluated for the equilibrium position of the wall.
+is the operator giving the radiation pressure on the wall, where ${\cal N}$ is the normal ordering operator. $k,j$ are integer numbers specifying the field modes in \eqref{eq:3} and \eqref{eq:4}, evaluated for the equilibrium position of the wall.
 The last term in \eqref{eq:3} is the mirror-field effective interaction energy.